-Hailed as “good for a green mama’s soul,” Green Child has grown into a resource valued by parents who care about bringing simplicity, compassion, critical thinking, social responsibility, and instinctual intelligence back to parenting.
+Hailed as “good for a green mama’s soul,” Green Child strives to be an inclusive place for parents who care about bringing simplicity, compassion, equality, critical thinking, social responsibility, and instinctual intelligence back to parenting.

 You’ll hear from a variety of experts in the green living and natural parenting space.
-In fact, Green Child has hosted more than 800 outstanding contributors from all over the world.
+Over the past decade, Green Child has hosted more than 800 outstanding contributors from all over the world.